Bulat-Ziganshin/FastECC/GF.md

 Intermediate data can be stored unnormalized, i.e. as arbitrary 32/64-bit value.
 Normalization required only when operation result may overflow its register size, and it can be partial - only packing the result back to the register size.
 Full normalization is required only on the final data.
-For example, 32-bit code for operations Mod(2^32-1) are as simple as:
+For example, 32-bit code for operations Mod(2^32-1) is as simple as:

 ```
 EAX += EBX